Here are top 10 exchanges to buy and sell cryptocurrencies/bitcoin in Nigeria which are totally safe, secure, and legit.

 After seven years, the exchange now has more than ten million members and a daily trading volume of $17,849,736,774.56.
 Superb!

-Bank transfer, MTN mobile money, Chipper Cash, Perfect money, and cash deposit to bank are all options for Nigerians to trade BTC, ETH, and USDT.
+- Bank transfer, MTN mobile money, Chipper Cash, Perfect Money, and cash deposit to the bank are all options for Nigerians to trade BTC, ETH, and USDT.

 After you’ve created and verified your platform account, you may start trading from the homepage.